helgridly/canonize/drafts/kensho-story-pieces.md

 (kensho thread to come)

+(note: link to this from "emptiness is the wrong word")

 > seflathing

 @neats29 I had mine immediately after "well, at least I can be *a* Buddha"; and then everything all at once said "I am *all* Buddhas", and I was. self-as-Everything: tree, ocean, room I'm in.
 And other people, though it felt morally abhorrent to "be" someone else, so I didn't.